 I’m ranting here because I spent so long working on an article and was super excited about sharing this deal, only to see it fizzle away.
 I guess if I had to turn this rant into some meaningful advice it’s this:

-Because if there is one thing I have learned it is that travel deals vanish in the blink of an eye.
+Because if there’s one thing I’ve learned, it’s that travel deals vanish in the blink of an eye.